AlayaCare/goliac/docs/why_goliac.md

 ## Cost and installation

 - Goliac is a free opensource project.
-- currently Goliac manasges 1 Github organization per instance
+- currently Goliac manages 1 Github organization per instance
 - The installation is relatively easy:
-  - either you install a stanadlone application
+  - either you install a standalone application (Goliac app comes as a single binary)
-  - or you use Goliac docker image that you can build yourself or use pre-built images (https://github.com/nzin/goliac/pkgs/container/goliac), and it has been designed to be run easily into a kubernetes environment
+  - or you deploy Goliac docker image (via docker-compose or in kubernetes).
+You can build yourself the docker image or use pre-built images (https://github.com/nzin/goliac/pkgs/container/goliac).
-  - you need to create a definition of what Goliac manages: either partial or full definition of your Github organization
+  - you need to create a definition of what Goliac manages: aka the goliac "teams" repository.
+With it you can define and managed either partially or totally your Github organization
-- the definition (and the maintenance) of the definition of your Github organization is done via simple yaml file, and dont requires special skills or langage know-how
+- the definition (and the maintenance) of your Github organization is done via simple yaml file, and dont requires special skills or langage know-how